axdrv/LLTemplate/base/README.md

 * Try to keep this adaptive.
 Good luck.

-### Folder names
+### Folder structure

+* The folders 'base' and 'demo' considered as cores.
+To obtain proper work You need run server directly from these foldrers;
 * base is scratch template.
+Alternatively it's an empty project, you can modify any way you like;
-To observe complete version, please check 'demo' folder;
+* To review complete version, copy and start on the local server 'demo' folder;
-* 'Components' folder includes some ready components, sections, items, etc to insert in a project or supersede existed;
+* 'Components' folder includes some ready components, sections, items, etc. to insert in a project or supersede existed items instead;